 This school works in partnership with secondary schools and community colleges to provide work placements.
-Any proposed placement should be discussed with the Exec.
-Headteacher in the first instance.
+Any proposed placement should be discussed with the Executive Head Teacher in the first instance.

-As the placement provider, risk assessments should be undertaken by the Exec.
-Headteacher /teacher as soon as the placement details have been agreed in conjunction with the secondary school/college and before the student takes up the work placement.
+As the placement provider, risk assessments should be undertaken by the Executive Head Teacher / Class Teacher as soon as the placement details have been agreed in conjunction with the secondary school/college and before the student takes up the work placement.